IDA-LAW/iso-certifications/README.md

 3. Test the setup by running tasks via `Ctrl+Shift+P → Tasks: Run Task`.

 This setup will streamline workflows, enforce consistency, and make your project easy to maintain and collaborate on!

+## Technology

+As a professional firm, we only use the latest state-of-the-art hardware.
+Our software is regularly kept up to date by our in-house IT Department, which is supported by an outsourced IT Firm.

+### IT Infrastructure
+- **Uninterrupted Internet and Email:** Guaranteed by ADSL lines together with backup.
+- **24/7 Server Operations:** Our servers run back-to-back 24 hours a day with an A-Grade firewall.
+- **Off-Site Backups:** Backups are stored off-site and are done on a daily basis.
+- **Uninterrupted Power Supply:** Ensured to maintain continuous operations.

+### Software Utilized
+- **Legal Software:** Legalsuite, Microsoft Office, Winded, Butterworths, Deedsearch, LexisNexis